My Father's Eyes (album)

 My Father's Eyes is the second studio album by then-teenage Christian singer-songwriter Amy Grant, released in 1979 on Myrrh Records.
 My Father's Eyes was a turning point in Grant's career.
-It gave her her first Christian number-one hit in the title track, as well as the Top Ten Christian hit "Faith Walkin' People."
-The album would be certified gold in 1987 and was nominated for the Grammy Award for Best Gospel Performance, Contemporary.
+It gave her first Christian number-one hit in the title track, as well as the Top Ten Christian hit "Faith Walkin' People."
+The album was nominated for the Grammy Award for Best Gospel Performance, Contemporary.
+It was certified gold in 1987.

 In 2007, like many other albums by Grant, My Father's Eyes was reissued by Sparrow Records, her current label.